tedroden/dot-files/README.md

 The first time you install this, it will take a long time.
 Let me know if something doesn't work!

-TODO: Why doesn't magit know that this is a git project when cloned to ~/.emacs.d/
+*TODO*: Why doesn't magit know that this is a git project when cloned to ~/.emacs.d/

 ## .xinitrc